-If as shipped products become solid waste, they would not be classified as a hazardous waste and are normally collected to recover metal values.
-Dispose of dust, fume, and grinding and cutting residues from the work area, or from filters, in accordance with local, state and federal regulations.
+Unused consumable wastes are normally collected to recover metal values.
+Dispose of fume, flux and weld grinding residues from the work area, or from filters, in accordance with local, state and federal regulations.
 Refer to this SDS for information on the possible contents of the collected fumes and other materials.